CommunityDragon/awesome-league/README.md

 * [RiftExplorer](https://github.com/Pupix/rift-explorer) - Electron application to explore the LCU API.

+* [go-lcu](https://github.com/ImOlli/go-lcu) - Go Library to automatically retrieve the port and token of the LCU and wrap it behind a reverse proxy.

 ## DevOps Tools

 * [Setup League Client](https://github.com/marketplace/actions/setup-league-client) - A GitHub Action for setting up LCU on a Windows runner.